World stocks hold at all-time high after bumper week

 LONDON (Reuters) - World stocks were enjoying the view at an all-time high on Friday, lifted by a week of strong U.S. economic data and promises from the European Central Bank that cheap money will be sloshing around for years.

-A new three-year peak for Asian stocks overnight meant MSCI’s All World share index, which tracks 45 countries, set its fourth consecutive record high, while the dollar, U.S. bond yields and growth-sensitive copper were also up for the week.
+A new three-year peak for Asian stocks overnight meant MSCI’s All World share index .MIWD00000PUS, which tracks 45 countries, set its fourth consecutive record high, while the dollar .DXY, U.S. bond yields US10YT=RR and growth-sensitive copper CMCU3 were also up for the week.

 “Markets keep going up,” said Daniel McCormack an equities strategist at Macquarie Capital in London.
 “The world is still awash with money and a lot of it is still coming into equities.”